Southwestern Corn Chowder

 Photo by Johnny Miller (Clarkson Potter, 2021)

-I think of this corn chowder from my new cookbook as a summer-into-fall soup, perfect for when the nights turn cooler and you’re looking for new and interesting ways to use up the last corn of the season.
-Blending some of the kernels with the broth gives the soup a sweet corn flavor and lightly creamy texture.
-It’s filling on its own, but if you’d like to bulk it up, crispy bacon, shredded chicken, grilled shrimp or fresh lump crabmeat would all be delicious additions.
+I think of this corn chowder recipe from my second cookbook as a summer-into-fall soup, perfect for when the nights turn cooler and you’re looking for new and interesting ways to use up the last corn of the season.
+Blending some of the kernels with the broth gives the soup a nice corn flavor and lightly creamy texture.
+It’s filling on its own, but if you’d like to bulk it up, crispy bacon, grilled chicken, shrimp, or fresh lump crabmeat would all be delicious additions.
 And you can never go wrong with chips and guacamole or chicken quesadillas on the side.

 “I made this for my family last night…everyone LOVED it!!
 It is not spicy, but has a nice corn flavor with some smokiness in the background.
 HIGHLY recommend.”